Gender Pay Gap

 Mean hourly rate of pay

 The mean rate of pay is the difference between the average hourly rate of pay for women and men.
-For Brandon, this figure is 1.2% lower for women.
+For Brandon, this figure is 2.69% higher for women.
+Our aim is to achieve a 0% gender pay gap but understand that actual figures may fluctuate slightly from year to year (in 2017 the mean rate of pay was 1.2% lower for women).

 Median hourly rate of pay

 We also have to report on how many women and men are in each quarter of our payroll.
-The top three quartiles are broadly reflective of the overall make up of our workforce.
-The lower quartile shows a slightly higher proportion of men (36.9%)
+The top and lower middle quartiles are broadly reflective of the overall make-up of our workforce.
+The upper middle quartile shows a slighly lower proportion of men (22.8) while the lower quartile shows a slightly higher proportion of men (35.9%).

 Brandon does not discriminate on grounds of gender and complies in full with the Equality Act 2010.
 We are absolutely committed to the principle of gender pay equality.
 Jobs are evaluated and placed on pre-set pay scales, ensuring all our staff are paid the same for comparable roles regardless of gender.
 Brandon does not operate a bonus scheme.